I'm actually SHOCKED this doesn't have more reviews. In my opinion, this is the best flat iron on the market!

 So for me, this is the reason why this is the most amazing flat iron ever.
 With every other straightener I have ever used, my hair was left looking dead, muted black, and basically fried.
 It's actually a very unflattering look and I didn't even realize my hair looked like this until I got the Seductress, because I was too busy being happy that my hair was straight and that it didn't take an hour to do. (who else remembers the struggle days of trying to find an iron that would actually straighten your hair?).
 Now, I don't know about the claims Sultra makes that it makes your hair healthy or whatever.
 I don't think heat damage is ever "healthy" for your hair.
 BUT I can say that I instantly noticed that my hair looked REAL after using this.
 My hair was shiny, healthy looking straight hair.
 As if my real hair was straight and not as if I just straightened my hair to its death, you know what I mean?
 It somehow manages to not give your hair that fried look!
 It straightens hair with literally one pass, and there's no touch up required, although I like to quickly run it through again before leaving the house to ensure sleekness and long-last-iness.

-Out of literally all the beauty products that I own, I would say this is the most ideal, problem-less one.
+Out of literally all the beauty products that I own, I would say this is the most ideal, problem-free one.

 I received this flat iron for free for winning one of those magazine sweepstakes.
 Overall it does the job and I think that it is pretty stylish being in pink.